nainxav/Haptic-Knob-ESP32/README.md

 ## Calibration

-1. Power on the device — the knob auto-homes to ~180°
+1. Power on the device: the knob auto-homes to ~180 deg
 2. Hold the knob steady for 2 seconds
 3. The current position is set as the skin surface (0 mm)
 4. Rotate clockwise to insert, counter-clockwise to extract